Upgrading from DayBack Classic

 If You Linked DayBack Classic to Your File

-You "linked" DayBack Classic if the calendar is running as its own file alongside the other FileMaker files in your solution.
-DayBack's integration with SeedCode Complete is also a "linked" integration.
+If the calendar is running as its own file alongside the other FileMaker files in your solution, your previous setup involved "linking" DayBack Classic.
+The integration with SeedCode Complete also falls under this "linked" approach.

-You can link the new DayBack file to your solution as well, keeping both calendars running while you get the new DayBack set up the way you'd like.
+You can also link the new DayBack file to your solution, allowing both calendars to run simultaneously while you configure the new DayBack to your preferences.

-You'll follow the linking instructions, and none of the fields you add to your tables will have any name-collisions with the older DayBack fields already there.
+Follow the linking instructions provided, to ensure that none of the fields you add to your tables will have any name conflicts with the existing DayBack Classic fields.

-Customizations you've made to the CSS in DayBack Classic can be pasted into the new CSS area in DayBack's admin settings.
+• CSS Customizations: Any custom CSS you've applied in DayBack Classic can be easily transferred by copying and pasting it into the new CSS area found in DayBack's admin settings.

-If you've customized the script DayBack Classic uses to edit your events ("Create Edit Delete Event ( SourceNo..."), you'll find a very similar script in the new DayBack ("Create Edit Delete Event - DayBack") where you can make the same changes.
+• Script Customizations: If you’ve customized the "Create Edit Delete Event (SourceNo...)" script in DayBack Classic, you’ll find a similar script in the new DayBack ("Create Edit Delete Event - DayBack").
+You can replicate your customizations in this new script.

-Your resources and statuses were stored in value lists in DayBack Classic but are now stored in DayBack's settings.
-Add statuses and resources in the left-hand sidebar to match the ones you have in Classic, or learn how to pull those statuses and resources from a request into your FileMaker file.
+• Resources and Statuses: In DayBack Classic, resources and statuses were stored in value lists.
+In the new DayBack, these are managed within the settings.
+You can manually add your resources and statuses in the left-hand sidebar to match those in Classic.
+Alternatively, you can learn how to pull these directly from a request into your FileMaker file.

-When you have the new DayBack set up the way you'd like you'll delete the Classic fields from your events table and remove the old Classic calendar file.
+Once the new DayBack is configured to your liking, you can proceed to delete the Classic fields from your events table and remove the old Classic calendar file from your solution.

 If You Embedded DayBack Classic into Your File

-You "embedded" DayBack Classic if you pasted the calendar into one of the files in your as a new layout.
+You "embedded" DayBack Classic if you pasted the calendar directly into one of your files as a new layout.

-Customizations you've made to the CSS in DayBack Classic can be pasted into the new CSS area in DayBack's admin settings.
+• CSS Customizations: Any custom CSS you've applied in DayBack Classic can be transferred by copying and pasting it into the new CSS area found in DayBack's admin settings.

-If you've customized the script DayBack Classic uses to edit your events ("Create Edit Delete Event ( SourceNo..."), you'll find a very similar script in the new DayBack ("Create Edit Delete Event - DayBack") where you can make the same changes.
+• Script Customizations: If you’ve customized the "Create Edit Delete Event (SourceNo...)" script in DayBack Classic, you’ll find a similar script in the new DayBack ("Create Edit Delete Event - DayBack").
+You can replicate your customizations in this new script.

 System Requirements